aelve/harold/README.md

 Sample function description (I added blank lines to make reading easier):

       # Beware of names like "null" or "[]", which will be interpreted wrongly
       # by YAML.
-If unsure, better wrap it in quotes.
-Operators like "(<)" and
+If unsure, better wrap it in quotes (single or double).
-      # parens in general are usually fine, tho.
+      # Operators should *not* be wrapped in parens.
     - name: elem

       # This field will have several entries if the function was moved between